LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 Prolog *multifile* predicates are used when clauses for the same predicate are spread among several source files.
-When encapsulating plain Prolog code that uses multifile predicates, is often the case that the clauses of the multifile predicates get spread between different objects and categories but conversion is straight-forward.
+When encapsulating plain Prolog code that uses multifile predicates, it's often the case that the clauses of the multifile predicates get spread between different objects and categories but conversion is straight-forward.
 In the Logtalk object (or category) holding the multifile predicate